© 2025

 Officials in Troy gathered Monday to add a pride flag near city hall

-For the second year in a row, Republican Councilor Bill Keal voted no on the measure.
-Keal, of District 1, says it's for the same reason as last year.
+Republican Councilor Bill Keal, of District 1, voted against recognizing Pride Month last week — saying it's for the same reason as last year.

 "I don't believe in the whole agenda," Keal said.

-The measure easily passed and advances to the regular council meeting.
+The measure easily passed and advanced to the regular council meeting in early June.

 Samantha joined the WAMC staff in 2023 after graduating from the University at Albany.
 She covers the City of Troy and Rensselaer County at large.
 Outside of reporting, she host's WAMC's Weekend Edition and Midday Magazine.